 Remote sensing of turfgrass response to irrigation strategies

 The western U.S. is generally arid and subject to droughts.
-At the same time, it is home to many largest cities, which makes urban irrigation management a key component of any water conservation plan.
-During times of drought, in particular, it is crucial to develop irrigation strategies to keep landscapes alive with minimal water while also sustaining a desired landscape quality.
+At the same time, it is home to many large cities, which makes urban irrigation management a key component of any water conservation plan.
+During times of drought, in particular, it is crucial to develop irrigation strategies to keep landscapes alive with minimal water while also sustaining desired landscape quality.
 Turfgrass is a large component of urban landscapes and provides valuable recreation areas and ecosystem services.
-This project will help us determine the best irrigation strategies on two common turfgrass species using soil moisture sensors, smartphone-attached thermal cameras, and handheld optical sensors.
-This project will help to guide turf irrigation water conservation strategies to keep plants alive and sustain desired quality with minimum water.
+This project helped us determine the best irrigation strategies on two common turfgrass species using soil moisture sensors, smartphone-attached thermal cameras, and handheld optical sensors.
+This results are helping guide turf irrigation water conservation strategies to keep plants alive and sustain desired quality with minimum water.

 Assistant Cooperative Extension Specialist

 California’s recent, prolonged drought underscores the need to prioritize efficient landscape irrigation in urban areas.
 Research indicates up to half of the water used in urban landscapes is wasted due to over irrigation, poor distribution, inefficiency, and broken or poorly maintained irrigation systems.
 Significant water savings have been reported as a result of implementing technologies for landscape irrigation management.
 It is crucial to measure the impacts of strategies that reduce water waste and improve plant quality.